CristianLopez3/SENASOFT-BYTE-BANDITS/README.md

 ## Documentation

-You can find the detailed API documentation at [this link](link-to-documentation).
+You can find the detailed API documentation at <link del drive>

 ## License